yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III.md

 ---

-# Is Simulation of TQC a Way to Quantum Supremacy?
+# Is Simulation of QC/TQC at Hardware Level a Way to Quantum Supremacy?

 ---

+**<a>Sassy</a>**: But what if the simulation is at the hardware level?

+I could calculate various properties of a given material using ab-initio calculations.
+Does that mean I could simulate the hardware of a quantum computer to circumvent the exponential cost of memory?

+For a QC, like that [bluemix](https://www.research.ibm.com/ibm-q/learn/what-is-ibm-q/) in IBM, or, I could calculate the qubit's state of the junction.

-**<a>Sassy</a>**: But what about topological quantum computers (TQC)?
-Like in many papers, the TQC is implemented by chemical potentials, domain walls or defects in topological insulators.
+Or like topological quantum computers (TQC)?
+Like in many papers, a TQC is implemented by chemical potentials, domain walls or defects in topological insulators.
 A braiding is a (slow) change of the environment.
 That does not require those memories!

-And if you read Chapter 4.3.
-Clifford Operators. in paper[^2], you will see that this is true!
+Worst case, I could build a toy model for QC or TQC, and run the simulation in a classical computer.
+This seems to circumvent the exponential cost of memory.
+Since

+1. No matter how many qubits you are using, you need linearly more "virtual material" to simulate for these qubits to reside on.
+2. No matter how many quantum gates you are using, you need linearly more "time" to calculate the result.

+This will give us a computer that runs quantum code as fast as a quantum computer, meaning "cost linearly in resources proportional to that of a quantum computer".
+Is this possible?

 ---

-**Smarty**: This could even mean [quantum supremacy](https://en.wikipedia.org/wiki/Quantum_supremacy)!
-All you need then, is a specially tailored computer that runs *ab-initio*  calculations really fast, and you run the calculations on that "simulation", and you will have quantum supremacy!
-You can factorize any prime number, as large as you want!
-RSA encryption is obsolete!
+**Smarty**: If this is true, this could mean [quantum supremacy](https://en.wikipedia.org/wiki/Quantum_supremacy)!
+All you need then, is a specially tailored computer that runs *ab-initio*  calculations really fast, and you run the calculations on that "simulation", and you will have a classical computer  You can factorize any prime number, as large as you want!
+RSA encryption will be rendered obsolete!

----

-**<a>Sassy</a>**: That's a huge leap!
 There is even a code on GitHub called [QTop](https://github.com/jacobmarks/QTop).
 The claim of the program is that:

 > QTop allows for the simulation of topologies with arbitrary code depth, qudit dimension, and error models.
 Currently, QTop features Kitaev quantum double models, as well as color codes in 3-regular planar tilings.

 ---

-**`Dummy`**: Guys, that's quite a rosy picture, but I would like to ask one more time.
-Why hasn't anyone done that yet?
+**`Dummy`**: Guys, that's quite a rosy picture, but I would like to ask one more time. **Why hasn't anyone done that yet?**

+I found that for TQC, it indeed can be simulated in polynomial time in a classical computer.
+(Chapter 4.3.
+Clifford Operators  in paper[^2]).

+I followed the paper and found Van den Nest's paper[^3], you will see that a certain class of non-trivial quantum circuits, called “Clifford circuits”, can be simulated efficiently on a classical computer, and can hence not provide any speed-up w.r.t. classical computation.

+But sadly, quantum circuits that involve only Clifford group operations are not universal for quantum computing.
+In fact, one can efficiently simulate such circuits on a classical computer.

+> - A Clifford circuit is any quantum circuit which is composed of Hadamard, PHASE and CNOT gates.
+>
+> - Difference between Clifford gates and universal gates?
+Cn together with any other gate not in Cn form a universal set of quantum gates[^4]

 ---

-**Smarty**: If you read Van den Nest's paper[^3], you will see that a certain class of non-trivial quantum circuits, called “Clifford circuits”, can be simulated efficiently on a classical computer, and can hence not provide any speed-up w.r.t. classical computation.
-A Clifford circuit is any quantum circuit which is composed of Hadamard, PHASE and CNOT gates.

-==Quantum circuits that involve only Clifford group operations are not universal for quantum computing.
-In fact, one can efficiently simulate such circuits on a classical computer.==

-==difference between Clifford gates and universal gates?
-Pachos==

----

-# Will QC be "better" than a classical computers at all?

----

-**<a>Sassy</a>**: Okay, you made a very good point.
+**Smarty**: Okay, **`Dummy`** made a very good point.
 So what I was wondering have already been proven by the paper in such an abstract level: you don't even need to consider which type of QC you are using (be that QC or TQC), classical simulation can only utilize Clifford gates, which is not capable of performing arbitrary quantum algorithms.
 Thus quantum computers are indeed more capable than a computer.

-But now, I have a problem with all kinds of QC and TQC.
-That is, whatever kind of physical manipulations can always be simulated in the computer.
-That's what *ab-initio* calculations are for.
-Even a quantum computer at IBM, regardless of the technology they are using, can always be simulated in computers.
-Each quantum gates correspond to a certain manipulation of environment, which can be simulated by a series of time steps in  *ab-initio* calculations.

-1. No matter how many qubits you are using, you need linearly more "patches" for these qubits to reside on.
-2. No matter how many quantum gates you are using, you need linearly more "time" to calculate the result.

-This will give us a computer that runs quantum code as fast as a quantum computer, meaning "cost linearly in resources proportional to that of a quantum computer".
-Is this possible?
+==what can/connot be done with only Clifford gates?
+Shor?
+Grover?==

+---

+# A Small Misconception about Quantum Code

 ---